Foundation / Corporation

 Note: Where a participant with disabilities is hired, all employers are eligible for 100% of the wage expenses.
 A maximum contribution of $3,000 per participant may be available, on an actual cost basis, for special equipment and facilities to accommodate a disabled student’s needs.

-The activities will support work experience opportunities for First Nations secondary and post-secondary students, between May 1 and the newly extended program deadline of February 28, 2021.
+The activities will support work experience opportunities for First Nations secondary and post-secondary students, between May 1 and the newly extended deadline of February 28, 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.